 EXW is more suited to domestic transactions rather than international transactions.

-In international transactions the seller has no obligation to arrange any export/transit/import clearances.
-However if the buyer requests, at its own risk and cost, the seller must assist in obtaining any documents and/or information which relate to formalities required by the countries of export/transit/import such as permits or licences; security clearance for export/transit/import; pre-shipment inspection required by the export/transit/import authorities; and any other official authorisations or approvals.
+In international transactions under EXW, the seller has no obligation to arrange any export/transit/import clearances.
+However, if the buyer requests, at its own risk and cost, the seller must assist in obtaining any documents or information which relate to formalities required by the countries of export/transit/import (e.g., permits or licences; security clearance for export/transit/import; pre-shipment inspection required by the export/transit/import authorities; and any other official authorisations or approvals).

 B7 (Export / Import clearance)

-In international transactions it is up to the buyer to carry out at its own cost all export/transit/import formalities required by the countries concerned, such as any permits or licences; any security clearances; pre-shipment inspection; and any other authorisations or formalities.
-Note the expression “it is up to” the buyer because all of these occur after EXW delivery so if the buyer fails to do any of these it is at its own risk as delivery has already occurred.
+Note the expression “it is up to” the buyer because all of these occur after EXW delivery, so if the buyer fails to do any of these, it is at its own risk as delivery has already occurred.

 Download our Free Ex Works Guide